jupitex/sisyphe/src/worker/xml/README.md

 #### Info
-If the .XML is VALID against its own listed a "validateAgainstDTD" & "validateAgainstSchemas" field will be set to true If .XML is not valid properties "validationSchemaErrors" & "validationDTDErrors" will be set
+If the .XML is VALID against its own listed a "validateAgainstDTD" field will be set to true If the .XML is not valid against its own listed .DTD then

 ## XML Extraction